botelhopedro/botelhopedro/README.md

 - 👋 Hi, I’m @botelhopedro;
 - 👀 I’m interested in work as a webdev;
-- 🌱 I’m currently learning PHP, Bootstrap and SQL workbench;
+- 🌱 I’m currently learning PHP;
 - 💞️ I’m looking to collaborate on front-end projects.
+- 👾 Javascript is my main lenguage;

+🖥️ Other Leanguages:

+HTML;

+Bootstrap;

+SQL Workbench;

+CSS.

 Contacts: